 - Sherlock Holmes Museum

 Classrooms and meals take place on the Strand campus, less than a mile from famous landmarks such as Trafalgar Square, St. Paul’s Cathedral, Big Ben and the Houses of Parliament.
 Accommodation is provided at Dinwiddy House in King’s Cross, a short journey away from KCL.
-All bedrooms are single en-suites.
+Most bedrooms are single en-suites.
 Girls and boys are accommodated separately.
 All students are given a free travel-card, and students will never travel between the accommodation and campus without supervision from staff members.

 Well balanced, nutritious cooked meals are provided at the College.
 Packed lunches are provided for excursions.